What is home business insurance?

 Data falls into the wrong hands

 If your home business uses the internet in any capacity, bank details and your own private data could be targeted by hackers.
-Suffering an IT failure brings disruption, while falling prey to a cyber attack could see sensitive data being held to ransom.
+Suffering an IT failure brings unexpected costs, while falling prey to a cyber attack could see sensitive data being held to ransom.
 Include Hiscox cyber cover as part of your home business insurance package and we’ll work to get data back safely and cover the costs of doing so.

 When should I get insurance for my home business?